-Cloud.
-Big data.
-Analytics.
-Mobility.
-The Internet of Things.
-Social collaboration.
-These are just some of a wide variety of technologies that are unlocking unprecedented innovation and transforming every aspect of business operations.
+The cloud, big data, analytics, mobility, Internet of Things (IoT) and social collaboration are just some of the technologies unlocking unprecedented innovation and transforming every business operation aspect.
 However, for CIOs, this new development can be more of a headache than a blessing.

-Enterprises have long relied only on private networks to give their subsidiaries, branches, or stores secure, high-performing, and highly available access to applications residing within their private data centers.
-However, the capacity of enterprise networks is in higher demand as data requirements increase due to rising use of videos, guest networks, IoT data, and time- and latency-sensitive applications such as voice and secure transactions.
-Traffic intended for the cloud is now taking an out-of-the-way route to its final destination.
+Enterprises have long relied only on private networks to give their subsidiaries, branches or stores secure, highly available and high-performing access to applications and business management systems residing within their private data centers.
+However, the enterprise network’s capacity is in higher demand as data requirements increase due to the rising use of videos, guest networks, IoT data, and time- and latency-sensitive applications, such as voice and secure transactions.
+Traffic intended for the cloud is now taking an out-of-the-way route to its destination.

-Unfortunately, this new reality is only increasing operational costs, penalizing quality of service (QoS) and performance, and consuming excessive network capacity.
+Unfortunately, this new reality is only increasing operational costs, penalizing quality of service (QoS) and performance, and consuming not easily upgradeable enterprise network capacity.
 This is driving the desire for two investments:

-While it would be easy to resist deploying a cloud platform or any other high-connectivity technology, I have yet to meet a business that can afford to sacrifice the potential of these investments.
-Could SD-WAN be the missing link to seizing the benefits of today’s latest technology while maintaining the control, reliability, visibility, and security that enterprises value most?
+While it would be easy to resist deploying a cloud platform or any other high-connectivity technology, businesses cannot afford to sacrifice the potential of these investments.
+Could 5G cellular SD-WAN be the missing link to seizing the benefits of today’s latest technology while maintaining the control, reliability, visibility and security that enterprises value most?

-Known as “software-defined wide area network,” SD-WAN promises to revolutionize how businesses connect with their distributed chain of physical locations.
-It simplifies and accelerates enterprise connectivity by combining multiple branch links with intelligent traffic directing across those links and with the policy-driven management of the WAN.
+Software-defined wide-area networks (SD-WANs) promise to revolutionize how businesses connect with their distributed chain of physical locations.
+It simplifies and accelerates enterprise connectivity by combining multiple branch links with intelligent traffic directing across those links and policy-driven WAN management.

 SD-WAN enables businesses to take advantage of three fundamental capabilities:

-Whether SD-WAN is deployed over the public internet, on LTE, with a mix of MPLS, public internet, and LTE links, or through a cloud-based private network, businesses can dramatically lower the cost of their WAN services and reduce outages.
-More importantly, employees and partners in remote locations gain the transparent, collaborative, and knowledge-rich environment they need to succeed.
+Businesses can dramatically lower the cost of their private WAN services and reduce outages, whether SD-WAN is deployed over public internet, LTE, 5G links, cloud-based private networks or 5G with a mix of MPLS, public internet and LTE.
+More importantly, employees and partners in remote locations gain the transparent, collaborative and knowledge-rich environment they need to succeed.

-Wireless networks have evolved dramatically with LTE.
-Operators around the globe have been upgrading at such as rapid pace that growth in traffic demand exploded along with the increasing consumer appetite for social media and data-intensive applications.
-LTE-advanced technologies and wireless networks can now offer peak data rates of over 1 Gigabit per second (Gbps), which exceeds well beyond the data rates provided by traditional public internet options such as DSL.
-In the near future, 5G will usher in a new era of super-high data rates and ultra-low latency.
+Wireless networks have evolved dramatically with LTE and now 5G.
+Operators worldwide have been upgrading so rapidly that traffic demand exploded with the increasing consumer appetite for social media and data-intensive applications.
+LTE-Advanced technologies and 5G wireless networks can offer peak data rates in the multi-gigabit per second (Gbps), which is well beyond the data rates provided by traditional public wired internet options short of fiber.
+With 3GPP Release (Rel) 16 rolling out in another year, 5G will usher in a new era, overlaying ultra-reliable and low-latency performance to current super-high data rates.

-Clearly, wireless technology has outpaced wired technology to the point that enterprises are finding it difficult to ignore.
+With the aggressive rollout of 5G, wireless technology has outpaced wired to the point that enterprises are finding it difficult to ignore.
 Early enterprise use cases for wireless include LTE failover.
-But with ubiquitous coverage, increased network throughputs, and sub-10ms latency, it has the power to become the primary connection for distributed enterprises.
+However, with ubiquitous coverage, increased network throughputs, including a dramatic increase in uplink throughputs compared to 4G, and one-millisecond latency, 5G has the power to become the primary connection for distributed enterprises.

-The LM940 and LM960 data cards both support global navigation satellite systems such as GPS, GLONASS, Galileo, and Beidou.
+If your SD-WAN requires positioning or precision real-time clock performance, all the above data cards support global navigation satellite systems such as GPS, GLONASS, Galileo and Beidou.

-These Telit data cards can help your business overcome the complexity, high costs, and bandwidth limitations of today’s LTE services.
-For you, this means real-time, high-quality data exchange across cable, DSL, fiber, and 4G with policy-based routing to application-specific traffic.
+These Telit data cards can help your business overcome the complexity, high costs and bandwidth limitations, maximizing the use of today’s LTE networks adaptively across regions and MNOs.
+For you, this means real-time, high-quality data exchange across cable, DSL, fiber, 4G and 5G with policy-based routing to application-specific traffic.